JohnCoene/waiter/docs/waiter/examples.md

 "dynamic" means `render*` and `*output` function pair.

-This will display the waiter when the element is being recalculated and hide it when it receives new data.
+This will display the waiter when the element is being recalculated and hid it when it received new data.

 You can place multiple `autoWaiter` functions in your UI.